onnx/onnxmltools/onnxmltools/convert/sparkml/README.md

 For simple cases you can use `buildInitialTypesSimple()` function in `convert/sparkml/utils.py`.
 To use this function just pass your test DataFrame.

-Otherwise, the conversion code requires a list of tuples of input name and its Tensor type such as:
+Otherwise, the conversion code requires a list of tuples with input names and their corresponding Tensor types, as shown below:
 ```python
 initial_types = [
     ("label", StringTensorType([1, 1])),